Get Latest Updates About Pharmacy Notes, Books and Many More

 D. A molecule binding to a receptor which moves the molecule through the membrane without the expenditure of energy

-Answer is D: Facilitation is by binding to a membrane protein.
+Answer is D: Facilitation is by binding to a membrane protein. - The diffusion of water through a membrane is referred to as:

 A. Secondary active transport